SamKemp/GlassChat3/README.md

 The FTB Direwolf 1.6.4 modpack has all these mods already installed.
 This version of GlassChat was developed on a live server with FTB Direwolf20 1.6.4 v1.0.18.
 GlassChat also needs the HTTP API to be enabled in your CCcraft.conf  server file.

 **Building your Cluster**
 Firstly, you'll need to build a GlassChat Cluster.
 A cluster exists out of a server and clients.
+All computers used need to be Advanced Computers.

 Clients need to have a [Terminal Glasses Bridge](http://wiki.technicpack.net/Terminal_Glasses_Bridge).

 Both the server and it's clients need to be connected with eachother using a ComputerCraft modem and network cables.
 You could swap the modem and cables with wireless modems, but rednet can't handle too many wireless requests per second.

-For small setups it's okay to use wireless modems, but for large clusters, we recommend using network cables and a normal modem.
+For small setups it's okay to use wireless modems (*Heads-up: You will need to change `rednet.broadcast()` to `rednet.send()` at the server files, collect all the connected client ID's, put those in a foreach loop and add some form of security*), but for large clusters, we recommend using network cables and a normal modem.

 Below you can see an example setup of a GlassChat Cluster using a modem and network cables.
 This cluster has two clients and one server.
 Theoretically, you can add as much clients to a cluster as you want.
 Per cluster, there can only be one server.